pranav31102002/project_management_tool/README.md

 Contributions are welcome!
 Please open an issue or submit a pull request for any improvements or features you'd like to add.

 ## License
-This project is licensed under the MIT License.
-See the LICENSE file for more details.
+This project is licensed under the Pranav Bhosale